 In Seattle, the event I attended took place on a weekend afternoon.
 A couple hundred folks showed up, most of whom had painted their bodies.
 They rode through the streets, just before the Fremont Fair and Solstice Parade, which celebrates the start of summer.

+It was a small group compares to WNBR in most cities.
 The ride was brief, and was mostly forgotten once the big parade started.
 In Seattle, it was viewed more as a silly, harmless thing that lasts for 10 minutes before the main event.

 The Portland World Naked Bike Ride